stranger169/ScriptAuth/Readme.md

 This plugin allows to validate (proxy) client's username and password using script file.

+Username and password can contain only digits and letters.

 ## Install

 Clone or download ``ScriptAuth`` plugin to `/<3proxy source files>/src/plugins` directory.